pissang/claygl/test/README.md

 #### Electron

-Installation of electron in China may fail as its host is blocked for well know reason.
+Installation of electron in China may fail as its host is blocked for well known reason.

-Yon can export an evironment param to change electron's mirror to taobao.
+Yon can export an evironment variable to change electron's mirror to taobao.
 ```
 export ELECTRON_MIRROR=http://npm.taobao.org/mirrors/electron/
 ```